-The Film Finance Handbook and FundYourFilm.com has been created by filmmakers and film professsionals.
-We are 100% independent, and sustained by the film community.
-The bok began at the end of 1999 as an online guide to film funding on Netribution.co.uk and evolved since then into a series of books, and this site.
+The Film Finance Handbook and FundYourFilm.com was created by filmmakers and film professionals.
+It began at the very end of 1999 as an online guide to film funding on Netribution.co.uk.

-The site was largely driven by the question of how to fund a film, and how the Internet can help independent filmmakers in this new world.
-From the start, Netribution.co.uk contained a free film funding guide, partly based on Chris Chandler's excellent Lowdown guide for the BFI.
+That site was largely driven by the question of how to fund a film, and how the Internet can help independent filmmakers in the new digital world.
+From the start, Netribution.co.uk contained a free film funding section, partly based on Chris Chandler's excellent Lowdown guide for the BFI.
 It gradually got expanded - Stephen Salter updated it considerably - and Focal Press offered a book deal.
-In the end, after Netribution ran out of money and shut down in 2002, we decided to self publish with Shooting People, who funded and promoted the first edition - Get Your Film Funded - covering the UK ('the banana book').
-In 2005 the book returned in partnership with Adam P Davies under Netribution and was updated a third time in 2007 as a global edition covering over 50 countries, in partnership with him, alongside writer James MacGregor and dozens of lawyers and writers around the world, with info on 50 regions.
+In the end, after Netribution ran out of money and shut down in 2002, so we decided to self publish it with Shooting People, who funded and promoted the first edition - Get Your Film Funded - covering the UK ('the banana book').
+In 2005 the book returned in partnership with Adam P Davies under Netribution and was updated a third time in 2007 as a global edition covering over 50 countries, in partnership with him, alongside writer James MacGregor, and dozens of lawyers and writers around the world, with info on 50 regions.